studioTeaTwo/gecko-dev-pkg-distributor/browser/extensions/ssi/docs/index.rst

 Introduction
 ------------

-That's to empower individual on the self-sovereign way.
+That's to empower individuals on the self-sovereign path.